cstroe/svndumpapi/README.md

 # Usage

-To see how all these pieces fit together to allow you to edit SVN history, you can look at a SVN repository that I did for the AgreementMaker project.
+To see how all these pieces fit together to allow you to edit SVN history, you can look at a SVN repository cleanup that I did for the AgreementMaker project.
 All the operations to the SVN dump file are detailed in [this test](com/github/cstroe/svndumpgui/internal/AMDump.java).

 ## Reading an SVN dump file